 - Surface Area If the surface area of the material considered is larger, then there will be more number of thermions emitted.
 This means that the rate of thermionic emission is directly proportional to the surface area of the material.

 By analyzing these factors, it can be concluded that the substance chosen to be a thermionic emitter should have low work function, larger surface area and high melting point.
-A few examples of this kind are metals like tungsten, thoriated tungsten, tantallum, etc and coated metals like barium oxide, strontium oxide, etc.
+A few examples of this kind are metals like tungsten, thoriated tungsten, tantalum, etc and coated metals like barium oxide, strontium oxide, etc.